earfun1234/EaRFuN-Bot./README.md

 ## 🔧 **Installation**
-Follow these steps to install and run Anik-Bot:
+Follow these steps to install and run Earfun-Bot:

 ### 1. Fork the Repository
 Click on the "Fork" button at the top-right of this page to create a copy of this repository under your GitHub account.